UniMath/agda-unimath/src/foundation/universal-property-cartesian-morphisms-arrows.lagda.md

       ( inv-coherence-triangle-hom-arrow-lift-map-codomain-cartesian-hom-arrow)
 ```

-Now, if `α` was cartesian to begin with, the lift is also.
+If `α` was cartesian to begin with, the lift is also.

 ```agda
 module _